alexec/maven-vbox-plugin/README.md

 The Ubuntu example downloads (by setting the DVDImage location to the URL) and attaches it.
 It then uses a preseed.cfg to create the VM.

-You'll want to include an additional files, either a preseed.cfg for a Ubuntu VM, or an AutoUnattend.xml for a Windows.
+You'll want to include an additional files, either a preseed.cfg for an Ubuntu VM, or an AutoUnattend.xml for a Windows.
 These files tell the installer how to set-up the OS.
 To expose them to the VM you can either:

 * Mount a floppy (esp. for Windows).
 * Access the files by HTTP.
 When provisioning starts up, all the files in your definition dir are available on http://%IP%:%PORT%/.